R9295/parserkiosk/README.md

 - [ ] ...

 ### How do I use it?
-1. Let's write a simple serializer:
+1. Let's write a simple "serializer":
 ``` bash
 vim serializer.py
 ```